Colorado Springs, Colorado: Government

 On November 2, 2010, Colorado Springs voters adopted a council-strong mayor form of government.
 The City of Colorado Springs transitioned to the new system of government in 2011.
 Under the council-strong mayor system of government, the mayor is the chief executive and the city council is the legislative branch.
 The mayor is a full-time elected position and not a member of the council.
 The council has nine members, six of whom represent one of six equally populated districts each.
 The remaining three members are elected at-large.

 Colorado Springs City Hall was built from 1902 to 1904 on land donated by W. S. Stratton.

-City council
+City Council

-The Colorado Springs City Council consists of nine elected officials, six of whom represent districts and three of whom represent the city at-large.
-Randy Helms is council president.
+The Colorado Springs City Council is the legislative branch that governs the City of Colorado Springs.
+It has 3 members elected by the district at-large, with a combined total of 9 official members elected at-large, with a total 6 of the elected officials representing equally-populated quadrants.
+The current City Council president, Lynnette Crow-Iverson, was sworn in on April 14, 2025.